MFAH Community Profile

 - Eye on Houston: High School Documentary Photography is an annual exhibition that documents and celebrates Houston’s diverse neighborhoods through an ongoing collaboration between the MFAH and Houston Independent School District high schools, of which 96% qualify for Title 1 funding and support.
 Using photography as a tool, student photographers document daily life in their respective communities and around Houston.

 - The Andrew W. Mellon Undergraduate Curatorial Fellowship Program and Summer Academy aim to provide specialized training in the curatorial field for students from diverse backgrounds in support of the goal of promoting inclusive, pluralistic museums.
 The fellowship program seeks to make a critical impact on American art museums by developing gifted curators who are committed to engaging with the full spectrum of museum audiences.

 With nearly 100 partners citywide, the MFAH continues to seek collaborations across Houston.
-On any given day or evening at the Museum, students from the University of Houston’s Moores School of Music may perform in the galleries; guests of all ages participate in the MD Anderson Health & Wellness program; and families from Houston Neighborhood Centers come to tour the galleries and make art.
+On any given day or evening at the Museum, students from the University of Houston’s Moores School of Music may perform in the galleries; guests of all ages participate in wellness programs presented by MD Anderson Cancer Center; and families from Houston Neighborhood Centers come to tour the galleries and make art.
 Programs for those with limited vision and with Alzheimer’s happen monthly, and Glassell School of Art teachers regularly head out to classrooms across the city for Glassell-on-the-Go.